-- if you are allergic to sacubitril, valsartan or any of the other ingredients of this medicine (listed in section 6). - if you are taking another type of medicine called an angiotensin converting enzyme (ACE) inhibitor (for example enalapril, lisinopril or ramipril).
-ACE inhibitors are used to treat high blood pressure or heart failure.
-If you have been taking an ACE inhibitor, wait for 36 hours after taking the last dose before you start to take Entresto (see "Other medicines and Entresto"). - if you or a member of your family have ever had a reaction called angioedema (swelling of the face, lips, tongue and/or throat, difficulties in breathing) when taking an ACE inhibitor or an angiotensin receptor blocker (ARB) (such as valsartan, telmisartan or irbesartan). - if you have diabetes or impaired kidney function and you are being treated with a blood pressure lowering medicine containing aliskiren (see "Other medicines and Entresto"). - if you have severe liver disease. - if you are more than 3 months pregnant (it is also better to avoid this medicine in early pregnancy, see "Pregnancy and breast-feeding").
+- if you are allergic to sacubitril, valsartan or any of the other ingredients of this medicine (listed in section 6). - if you are taking another type of medicine called an angiotensin converting enzyme (ACE) inhibitor (for example enalapril, lisinopril or ramipril), which is used to treat high blood pressure or heart failure.
+If you have been taking an ACE inhibitor, wait for 36 hours after taking the last dose before you start to take Entresto (see "Other medicines and Entresto"). - if you have ever had a reaction called angioedema (rapid swelling under the skin in areas such as the face, throat, arms and legs which can be life threatening if throat swelling blocks the airway) when taking an ACE inhibitor or an angiotensin receptor blocker (ARB) (such as valsartan, telmisartan or irbesartan). - if you have a history of angioedema which is hereditary or for which the cause is unknown (idiopathic). - if you have diabetes or impaired kidney function and you are being treated with a blood pressure lowering medicine containing aliskiren (see "Other medicines and Entresto"). - if you have severe liver disease.

+• if you are more than 3 months pregnant (see "Pregnancy and breast-feeding").
 If any of the above applies to you, do not take Entresto and talk to your doctor.